 A research case study by Aslam et al. [18] offers a considerable comparison point for our own reach efforts.
 Here, the authors explore the same Quora data set with the same goal to create classification models to predict the sincerity of a given question.
 Their approach uses both Machine Learning (ML) and Deep Learning (DL) models.
 The team utilizes logistic regression, support vector machine (SVM), and a long short-term memory (LSTM) neural network.
-The ML models each use bag of words, bag of n-grams, and TFIDF approach to classify, where as their LSTM Neural Network (NN) is pretrained using GloVe word embeddings.
+The ML models each use bag of words, bag of n-grams, and TF-IDF approach to classify, where as their LSTM Neural Network (NN) is pretrained using GloVe word embeddings.
 The team then developed three distinct implementations of LSTM classifiers each with different values for layers, hidden units, and dropout rates.
 This resulted in three variations of the LSTM NN: LSTM, Bi-LSTM, and Deep LSTM models.
 The team’s ML models generally performed with F1 scores within the 70% range.
 The best performance came from the SVM using bag of words at 78%.
 The weakest performing model, at 46%, was the logistic regression with bag of n-grams.
 Average F1 scores across all ML models was 67%.
 The DL models outperformed the ML models in terms of F1 scores.
 The Deep LSTM model performed the best, with 82.5%.
 The Bi-LSTM model resulted in the lowest F1 score of the DL models at 78%.
 DL models performed with an 81% score on average.

 Methodology

 The common aspect in most of the existing research work is the use of word embeddings to represent text before feeding to machine learning techniques.
-Our models will use sentence embedding with the goal of better performance than that of a word-based embedded modeling approach.
+The models described in this paper will use sentence embedding with the goal of better performance compared to word-based embedded modeling approach.
 Recent work has demonstrated strong transfer task performance using pre-trained sentence level embeddings compared to word embeddings [15].
-In this research, we have attempted to use pre-built sentence encoder models to vectorize questions.
-A comparative study between the two embeddings when subjected to supervised learning and neural network based learnings has been presented.
+Pre-built sentence encoders developed recently [16] have been used to vectorize questions.
+A comparative study between the two embeddings when subjected to supervised learning and neural network-based learnings has been presented.

 End-to-end flow of events to clasify questions